edanalytics/edu_edfi_airflow/README.md

 <details>
 <summary>Run-Type Overview:</summary>

-The `run_type` argument determines the task-logic used when ingesting data from Ed-Fi to S3.
+The `run_type` argument determines the task-logic used when ingesting data from Ed-Fi to the object storage backend.

 - `default`: one task is created for each endpoint (default behavior)
 - `bulk`: one task is created, and each endpoint is looped-over within this task
 - `dynamic`: one dynamically-mapped task is created for each endpoint **with new data to ingest**

-No matter the approach, copies from S3 to Snowflake always occur in bulk to reduce Snowflake connection-time.
+No matter the approach, copies from object storage to the database always occur in bulk to reduce database connection-time.
 Dynamic runs can only be used when `use_change_version` is true.

 Dynamic and bulk task groups trade visibility for performance: both drastically reduce the number of tasks run each day, but more digging in the Airflow UI is required to identify failures.
 Here are some recommendations for when to use each run-type: